PlatyPew/picoctf-2018-writeup/General Skills/General Warmup 3/README.md

 >Submit your answer in our competition's flag format.
 For example, if you answer was '22', you would submit 'picoCTF{22}' as the flag.

 ## Solution
+We can use Python to convert hexadecimal to decimal numbers.

 ```python
 >>> 0x3d
 61